-- Lost income, both from treating the immediate injury and from any future lost income should you become incapacitated
+- Lost income, both from treating the immediate injury and from any future lost income, should the victim become incapacitated

-- Pain and suffering, which could include a new fear of dogs, especially in children who may continue to have nightmares after the attack
+- Pain and suffering, including a new fear of dogs, especially in children who may continue to have nightmares after the attack

 - Property damage, if any

-- Loss of consortium, which means that the injury somehow damaged your relationship with your spouse or family
+- Loss of consortium, which means that the injury somehow damaged a relationship with a spouse or family member

-Many homeowner policies will cover the costs associated with the dog bites.
-Typical liability policies may offer from $100,000 to $300,000 worth of coverage.
+Many homeowner policies will cover the costs associated with the dog bites and other dog injuries.
+Typical liability policies offer between $100,000 and $300,000 worth of coverage.

-Some insurance companies decline to cover certain breeds that have an acknowledged propensity to bite, such as pit bulls or Rottweilers.
-The insurance company might not cover the bite if it takes place on the owners property where the owner runs an at-home business, even if part-time, because many policies have a business pursuits exclusion.
-Finally, bites that take place in the owners car may instead be covered by an automobile policy.
+Some insurance companies decline to cover certain breeds if they are known to bite, such as pit bulls or Rottweilers.
+Additionally, the insurance company may decline to cover the cost of injury if the attack takes place on the owner's property where the owner runs an at-home business, even if part time, because many policies have a business pursuits exclusion.
+Finally, injuries that occur while the dog is in the owner's car may instead be covered by an automobile policy.

-If the dog owner has liability insurance, it is likely that the insurance company will be paying for the owners defense in any lawsuit you bring.
+If the dog owner has liability insurance, the insurance company will most likely pay for the owner's defense.

-Again, a New York lawyer familiar with dog bite accidents will advise you on whether you should pursue a lawsuit as a result of your dog bite injuries based on your incidents particular set of circumstances.
+Again, your Illinois lawyer familiar with dog-related injuries will advise you on whether you should pursue a lawsuit based on your attack's set of circumstances.